 Here I describe how.

-If you are simply a user who wants a good-looking, well-working writing app, just keep your eyes open for any error the app might produce (and I believe there are still some bugs to find!) and, more importantly, tell me how to make the workflow more efficient!
-I can only judge for my very own workflow, so to make the app better for you as well, I need to know how I could achieve this.
-Always remember: I cannot build a workflow as-is into the design but have to make concessions to other workflows, but I'll try to make features more accessible or working smoother as long as the trade-offs for the existing workflows and the new suggestion are not too hard.
+As a user who wants a good-looking, well-working writing app, just keep your eyes open for any error the app might produce and, more importantly, tell us how to make the workflow more efficient!
+We can only judge for our own workflow, so to make the app better for you as well, we need to know how.
+Always remember: We cannot build a workflow as-is into the design but have to make concessions to other workflows, but we'll try to make features more accessible or working smoother as long as the trade-offs for the existing workflows and the new suggestion are not too hard.

 Please report bugs by opening up issues on the GitHub repository!
-This way I and other contributors will be able to to quickly respond to the report and directly get to handle the problem.
+This way we are able to to quickly respond to the report and directly get to handle the problem.

 Translating the App

 We welcome any help in translating the app in all languages of this planet.
 Translations are managed on our Translation Server.
 To translate, you'll need to create an account, which is only used as an anti-spam measure.
 Additionally — but only if you want to — you will be credited using your username in all generated translations.

 Translating is simple.
 Just click on any language on the main page to see the list of all identifiers and all existing translations: